Giovanni Battista Riccioli: Other arguments

 The other arguments Riccioli presents in Book 9 of the New Almagest were diverse.
 There were arguments concerning: whether buildings could stand or birds could fly if Earth rotated; what sorts of motions were natural to heavy objects; what constitutes the more simple and elegant celestial arrangement; whether the heavens or the Earth was the more suited for motion and the more easily and economically moved; whether the center of the universe was a more or less noble position; and many others.
 Many of the anti-Copernican arguments in the New Almagest had roots in the anti-Copernican arguments of Tycho Brahe.

-Riccioli argued vigorously against the Copernican system, and even characterized certain arguments for terrestrial immobility as unanswerable, but he also rebutted some anti-Copernican arguments, invoking counterarguments from the Copernicans.
-For example, he presents the common opinion that, if the Earth rotated, we ought to feel it, and since we do not, the Earth must be immobile.
-But he then says that mathematically there is no necessity for such a sensation.
-He likewise dismisses the ideas that buildings might be ruined or birds left behind by Earth's motion—all may simply share the eastward rotational motion of Earth, like the east-facing cannon and ball discussed above.
-Perhaps for this reason Riccioli has at times been portrayed as a secret Copernican—someone whose position as a Jesuit necessitated opposition to the Copernican theory.
+Riccioli argued vigorously against the Copernican system, and even characterized certain arguments for terrestrial immobility as unanswerable.
+However, he also rebutted certain anti-Copernican arguments, siding with the Copernicans in his assertions that rotation of the Earth would not necessarily be felt, and that it would not ruin buildings or leave birds behind.
+Some authors have suggested that Riccioli may have been a secret Copernican, required due to his position as a Jesuit to pretend to oppose the theory.